emf-creaf/emf_web/content/workflows/r_parallel_computing_tech_doc/index.md

 Figure 1: Modern CPU and cores
 </div>

-First of all we need to understand a little about CPUs (Central Processing Unit) and cores.
+First of all we need to understand a little about CPU (Central Processing Unit) and cores.
 Modern computers (<a href="#fig-cpu" class="quarto-xref">Figure 1</a>) have multiple CPUs, and those can have one or multiple cores.
 Each core is responsible of running individual processes.

 Think of a simple algebraic operation, adding two numbers (`1 + 1`).
 In a nutshell, that operation is translated to machine code and a process is started in one core to perform the operation (<a href="#fig-sum" class="quarto-xref">Figure 2</a>).

 <div id="fig-sum">